sans2801/CollegeSpace/README.md

   #### Open http://localhost:3000 with your browser to see the result

+## :memo: Learning & Takeaways

+- #### Akshay Bakshi
+  - ReactJS: Major contribution in buidling & styling the UI components.
+  - Form Validation of Login & Signup Pages.
+  - Explored various libraries of JavaScript:
+    - Animate On Scroll (AOS)
+    - Typed.js
+    - Typical.js
+- #### Prasad Thakare
+  - Integrated Firebase with Express backend.
+  - Creating the express Rest API.
+  - User authentication and dealing with user sessions.
+- #### Purvank Bhiwgade
+  - Contribution in creating the Learnspace.
+Using fuse.js to develop a working dynamic search bar and classifying the result according to the filters.
+  - Worked on Pagination for Internships Page.
+- #### Nikhil Sharma
+  - Contribution in building the UI compoenents using ReactJS.
+  - Learned different frontend techniques to design webpages.
+  - Majorly worked on designing the Internship & Placement stories page.

-## Future scope
+## :zap: Future scope

-- Improve the functionality of LearnSpace in terms of displaying the accurate search results for each query
+- Improve the functionality of LearnSpace in terms of displaying the accurate search results for each query.
-- Provide inbuilt readers for reading books and notes
+- Provide inbuilt readers for reading books and notes.
-- Adding a Chat Bot for immediate doubts solving
+- Adding a Chat Bot for immediate doubts solving.
+- Add Chatspace feature.
+- Website will be deployed on Heroku.

-## Screenshots
+## :city_sunset: Screenshots

 ![Home](https://user-images.githubusercontent.com/64036185/119172110-1de59780-ba83-11eb-9f58-03a2121cf337.png)